vajraBodhi/Bodhi/appConfig_README.txt

   //Optional.
 The logo/title/subtitle of app.
 Default value is default logo/"HTML5 app"/"A configurable web application".
   "logo": "",
+  //Optional.
+Go to the url when click the logo image.
+  "logoLink": ""
   "title": "GeoApp Framework",
   "subtitle": "A app framework address in GIS",